-The primary investment objective of the scheme is to seek to generate capital appreciation & provide long-term growth opportunities by investing in a portfolio of Large Cap, Mid Cap and Small Cap companies.
-There is no assurance that the investment objective of the Scheme will be realized.
+The primary investment objective of the scheme is to generate consistent returns by investing in a portfolio of Large Cap, Mid Cap and Small Cap companies.
+The AMC will have the discretion to completely or partially invest in any of the type of securities stated above with a view to maximize the returns or on defensive considerations.
+However, there can be no assurance that the investment objective of the Scheme will be realized, as actual market movements may be at variance with anticipated trends.